Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 The Moselle estate had a mysterious past even before Maggie and Paul’s murders with ties to a suspected drug smuggler and a housekeeper’s fatal fall, reports Rachel Sharp

-It’s a case that has captured the nation’s attention over the past 21 months as South Carolina legal dynasty heir Alex Murdaugh stands trial for the brutal double murders of his wife and son.
+It’s a case that captured the nation’s attention over the past 21 months as South Carolina legal dynasty heir Alex Murdaugh stood trial and was convicted of the brutal double murders of his wife and son.

-Now, jurors are going back to the place where it all began.
+Before returning their guilty verdict on 2 March, jurors went back to the place where it all began.

-On Wednesday, the jury is being taken to the family’s sprawling 1,700-acre Moselle estate in Islandton, South Carolina, to see for themselves the crime scene where Maggie and Paul were killed back on 7 June 2021.
+On Wednesday, the jury was taken to the family’s sprawling 1,700-acre Moselle estate in Islandton, South Carolina, to see for themselves the crime scene where Maggie and Paul were killed back on 7 June 2021.

-They will tour the dog kennels where Mr Murdaugh allegedly ambushed his son in the feed room, shooting him once in the chest and a second time in the head, neck and shoulder with a shotgun.
+They toured the dog kennels where Mr Murdaugh allegedly ambushed his son in the feed room, shooting him once in the chest and a second time in the head, neck and shoulder with a shotgun.

-They will see where, moments after gunning down Paul, the husband and father allegedly turned on his wife Maggie.
+They saw where, moments after gunning down Paul, the husband and father allegedly turned on his wife Maggie.

-They will see where she desperately tried to flee her killer, backing into an ATV under a hangar outside before being shot five times with a semiautomatic rifle.
+They saw where she desperately tried to flee her killer, backing into an ATV under a hangar outside before being shot five times with a semiautomatic rifle.

-They will see a place where another mysterious death took place just three years before the 2021 murders.
+They also saw a place where another mysterious death took place just three years before the 2021 murders.

-They will see a snapshot of the powerful and affluent Murdaugh family’s life given the $4m property was the place they called home for several years.
+They saw a snapshot of the powerful and affluent Murdaugh family’s life given the $4m property was the place they called home for several years.

-And they may see some of the estate’s wild hogs – whose existence has been an unusually common mention throughout the disgraced attorney’s murder trial.
+And they might have even seen some of the estate’s wild hogs – whose existence has been an unusually common mention throughout the disgraced attorney’s murder trial.

 Moselle’s dark history